Drain Care Tips | Home Maintenance | Central Developments

 Coffee grounds seem like a harmless, free-flowing item to wash down the sink.
 However, you may be surprised to learn that they are a high-risk factor for drain blockages.

-Dispose of them – along with other food waste particles, like rice and pasta – in the food waste bin or repurpose them by adding them to your pot plants for added plant nutrition.
+Dispose of them – along with other food waste, like rice and pasta – in the food waste bin, or repurpose them by adding them to your pot plants for added nutrients.

 Fibrous Materials

-Items such as wet-wipes, dental floss, cotton balls and feminine hygiene items should be disposed of in a bin, not flushed down the toilet.
+Items such as wet wipes, dental floss, cotton balls, and feminine hygiene products should be disposed of in a bin, not flushed down the toilet.
 They easily snag on rough parts inside drains and build up into potential blockages.

 Pharmaceuticals and Chemicals

-Engine oil, paints and solvents should be safely disposed of according to local regulations; never introduced it to the water supply where they can harm our groundwater and be toxic to plants and wildlife.
+Engine oil, paints, and solvents should be disposed of safely according to local regulations; never introduce them into the water supply, where they can harm our groundwater and be toxic to plants and wildlife.
 Return unused medicines to a chemist for safe disposal.

 The following items should never be disposed of down any drain: